citiususc/construe/README.md

 Finally, to read ECG signal records it is necessary to have access to a proper installation of the [WFDB software package](http://www.physionet.org/physiotools/wfdb.shtml).

 To make easier the installation of Python dependencies, we recommend the [Anaconda Python distribution](https://www.continuum.io/anaconda-overview).
-Alternatively, you can install them using pip with this command:
+Alternatively, you can install them using pip with the following command:

 ```
  ~$ pip install -r requeriments.txt